 Somehow or other, I had the good fortune of having Tribhuvanatha Prabhu's association for many years, especially during the 1970's and 80's in a number of foreign countries around the world.
-He was a wonderful friend -- the best anyone could ever have -- and he taught me so much about life, devotional service, and Srila Prabhupada in a natural spontaneous way.
+He was a wonderful friend -- the best anyone could ever have -- and he taught me so much about life, devotional service and Srila Prabhupada in a natural spontaneous way.
 Because I was a few years younger than him, he automatically took me under his wing, and therefore I always felt confident that Tribhuvanatha would be there whenever I needed him.
 And of course, I naturally tried my best to reciprocate with him as best I could, so our relationship took on a sweetness which I had never experiened before, especially due to the life-and-death circumstances in a dangerous war zone in which we served in those days.
-And because Srila Prabhupada and our service to him was the center of our activities, we especially took shelter of one another's company during very trying circumstances.
-Quite simply, we shared a common goal in trying our best to co-operate with one another in pleasing Srila Prabhupada -- and not to mention, keeping body-and-soul together by the skin-of-our-teeth in a war zone (an experience that one never forgets and which certainly colors one's life from then on).
+And because Srila Prabhupada and our service to him was the center of our activities, we especially took shelter of one another's company during some very trying circumstances.
+Quite simply, we shared a common bond while trying our best to co-operate with one another in pleasing Prabhupada -- and not to mention, keeping body and soul together by the skin-of-our-teeth in a war zone (an experience that one never forgets and which certainly colors one's life from then on).

 I know so many stories about Tribhuvanatha, and so many lessons learned from him, that as soon as I retire from Internet work, I'll begin compiling those experiences into something which I hope is worthy of his memory.
-Tribhuvanatha always used to tell me that, "Life is meant for learning."
-And he was the prime example of that for he wasn't reluctant to admit his mistakes in life.
+Tribhuvanatha always used to say that "Life is meant for learning."
+And he was the prime example of that because he wasn't reluctant to admit his mistakes in life.
 Whenever Tribhuvanatha made what he considered a mistake, he always profusely apologized.
 In fact, to this day, I still have letters, telexes, and e-mails where Tribhuvanatha offers his apologies for incidents in the Middle East which occurred through the ordinary course of life and were certainly not mistakes by any means.
 But that was just his nature -- humble through and through -- and especially to his friends.
 To him, his friends could do no wrong, and if they did, it was his tendency to blame himself -- probably one of the rarest qualities in human nature.
 That's how kind and considerate he really was.

 yasya deva para bhaktir